Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-Here is an example of an example resume for a job seeker who is new to the field:
+Here is an example of an example resume for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Telephone number, email address, LinkedIn profile
+Contact Information: Number, email address, LinkedIn profile

 Education:

-- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021
+- Bachelor of Science in Marketing XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis and Consumer Behavior

 Experience: